 Where do I stand after USMLE?

-You can apply for up to 20 programs at a cost of $80.
-If you wish to apply for more, there will be another cost of $30 per program.
+You can apply for up to 20 programs at a cost of $85.
+If you wish to apply for more, there will be another cost of $30 per program, with a maximum of 300 programs.
 The full breakdown can be found here.

 PLAB vs USMLE

 The comparison made below between PLAB and USMLE is mainly focused on the nature of the exam.
 There are so many other factors to consider apart from these.
-So, I urge not to just just decide on one path just because the next person is doing it.
+So, I urge you not to just decide on one path simply because the next person is doing it.

 At the end of the day, job satisfaction and having a good quality of life should be given priority even though it may seem too early to think about.

-So there you have it a run down on how PLAB and USMLE exams are structured.
+So there you have it!
 A somewhat concise discussion regarding the two major exams most IMGs choose to go for after completing their degree.
-At the end of the day the choice is yours to make.
+Just remember that at the end of the day, the choice is yours to make.